scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 4.4 Performance Requirements
 #### In-Flight Verfication
- he avionics package will have met the performace requirements provided the rocket mantains a flight trajectory of no more than 30 degrees from the vertical while the motor is still producing thrust.
+The avionics package will have met the performace requirements provided the rocket maintains a flight trajectory of no more than 30 degrees from the vertical while the motor is still producing thrust.
 This is evidence that the onboard controller provided sufficiently accurate and well timed signals to the gimbal in order to achieve controlled flight.
 If the rocket deviates from the vertical by greater than 30 degrees, the avionics package will not have met the performance requirements.
 In addition to this the avionics package must achieve an apogee of at least 4 metres and a horizantal displacement upon landing of 25 metres or less to be verified.

-The avionics package must have in some capacity, stored data collected from the onboard IMU and GPS during flight.
+The avionics package must also have in some capacity, stored data collected from the onboard IMU and GPS during flight to be verified.

 #### Phyical Attribute Verification
 Lastly, the avionics is required to be able to perform two consecutive launches.
 This provides evidence that the package is capable of completing a launch and being recovered in working condition.
 Minor damage, that is damage requiring no spare parts and less than 30 minutes attention to fix, is permitted.
 If the package fails to meet this requirement it is evidence that it's physical attributes were not acceptable and hence the package cannot be verified.